HackIllinois/blog/_posts/2018-08-21-mentor-spotlight-tyler-leonhardt.markdown

 author: Justin Yang
 ---

+Welcome to our second post in our series of mentor spotlights!
+In these interviews, we highlight some of the open source mentors that are central to HackIllinois.

+In this piece, we talk with Tyler Leonhardt, who was a mentor at HackIllinois 2018.
+Tyler spearheads multiple Open Source intiatives at Microsoft.
+He worked with students at HackIllinois on projects like VSCode and PowerShell and believes in building code to benefit the developer community.

 ### Tell us about yourself.
 What is your background and what do you do now?

 I work on an open source project called [PowerShell](https://github.com/PowerShell).
 It's a cross-platform scripting language/shell that runs on top of .NET Core.